The 2027 Tour De France Welsh stage at a glance

 Road cycling: iconic climbs, quiet lanes and big‑view loops

 There are plenty of inspiring places in Wales to explore by road bike.
-Along the Wales stage route, from the hairpins of Rhigos to the punchy ramps around Caerffili (Caerphilly), South Wales delivers big mountain views, with friendly villages and communities ready to refuel you along the way.
+Along the Wales stage route, from the hairpins of Rhigos to the punchy ramps around Caerffili (Caerphilly), South Wales delivers massive mountain views precipitous mountainsides carpeted in wild forests, rushing rivers and a lot of friendly villages and communities ready to refuel you along the way.

-For long distance on and off-road adventures, our guide to 12 long‑distance road cycling trips in Wales pulls together classics across the country - think Lôn Las Cymru, Brailsford Way and climbs up and over the Gospel Pass and Tumble - with maps, highlights and café intel.
+For long distance on and off-road adventures, our guide to 12 long‑distance road cycling trips in Wales pulls together memorable classic rides across the country - think Lôn Las Cymru, Brailsford Way and climbs up and over the Gospel Pass and Tumble - with maps, highlights and café intel.

-If basing yourself in the capital city of Caerdydd, you'll be well placed to sample one of our largely traffic-free cycling routes on the Taff Trail from Bae Caerdydd (Cardiff Bay), through Bute Park to Llandaff and Castell Coch.
-A gentle warm‑up with plenty of places to stop, before continuing on the trail all the way to Aberhonddu if you choose.
+If basing yourself in the capital city of Caerdydd, you'll be well placed to sample one of our largely traffic-free cycling routes on the Taff Trail from Bae Caerdydd (Cardiff Bay), through beautiful Bute Park to Llandaff, with its impressive cathedral, and fairy-tale-like fortress Castell Coch.
+A gentle warm‑up with plenty of places to stop, before continuing on the trail all the way through the South Wales Valleys to Aberhonddu if you choose.

 For more of a challenge, ride the Caerdydd to Caerffili loop to experience short and sharp climbs, and explore Castell Caerffili (Caerphilly Castle) afterwards.